 Plant different varieties of Gazanias in a bunch for a colorful mix.

 Gazanias are particularly suited for creating a fast-spreading garden spread.
 They self-seed and grow very quickly.
 However, you can fasten the propagation process.
-For this, systematic division of young Gazanias is needed.
+For this, a systematic division of young Gazanias is needed.
 Choose Gazanias that are about 10 inches (25 cm) tall.
 Using gardening scissors, cut through the basal stem, dividing it into two halves.
 Each half will now grow as an individual plant.